phac-nml/irida/CONTRIBUTING.md

 When you're done, please label the new issue as a `bug` and we will triage it as soon as we can.

+### Suggesting a feature

+Before writing a bunch of code for a new feature, we would love to discuss the feature you're trying to build!
+First you should search our [GitHub issue board](https://github.com/phac-nml/irida/issues) for your feature.
+We may have a similar feature in the works where you can contribute.

+If you cannot find an existing issue that details your feature suggestion, we would love to hear your ideas!
+Please create a GitHub issue detailing your idea, how you would expect a user to interact with your new feature, and how you would expect your feature to work.

+When you're done, please label the new issue as a `request and we will triage it as soon as we can.

 ### Contributing Code

 Before contributing any code, you should read our development guide and set up an IRIDA development environment so you can test your changes.
 A good place to start is the [IRIDA Development Primer](https://irida.corefacility.ca/documentation/developer/getting-started/) in the IRIDA developer documentation.

+Once your development environment is set up,

 #### Code submission requirements